Numbers starting to add up for Tesla trucks: DHL executive

 Monkmeyer says the company is still mapping out costs, but believes the two trucks already look like they will be "close enough" to make the switch feasible.

-Still, he says larger concerns loom around Tesla's charging infrastructure and how hauliers plan to switch from pumps in depots to swift "megacharging" of electric vehicles.
+Still, he says larger concerns loom around Tesla's charging infrastructure and how haulers plan to switch from pumps in depots to swift "megacharging" of electric vehicles.

 "The biggest issue is going to be how is that grid provided and how is it supported and how quickly can we get a network out there for use nationwide, throughout North America, throughout the world," he says.